 Course Schedule and Class Materials

 Important: class schedule is subject to change, contingent on mitigating circumstances and the progress we make as a class.
-If there are any changes, I will announce them on the Teams site.
+If there are any changes, I will announce them on Canvas.

 Unit 1: Distributions